Skip to content

 → File descriptor set

-Pass 2: Tonic (optional)
+Pass 2: Tonic server (optional)

 → Uses extern_path to reference Pass 1 types